nliulab/HRnV-Calc/README.md

 ## Installation

-To install HRnV-Calc, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: Signal Processing Toolbox, Statistics and Machine Learning Toolbox, Deep Learning Toolbox, and Image Processing Toolbox)
+To install HRnV-Calc, please download and install [Matlab](https://www.mathworks.com/) (2017b or higher) (required Matlab Toolboxes: `Signal Processing Toolbox`, `Statistics and Machine Learning Toolbox`, `Deep Learning Toolbox`, and `Image Processing Toolbox`)

+**Important Note: For the best experience, we recommend running Matlab on Windows.** Performance on other systems is not always guaranteed.
+If you encounter any issues running HRnV-Calc, please feel free to submit an [issue on GitHub](https://github.com/nliulab/HRnV-Calc/issues).

 User may download the zip file containing the latest version of HRnV-Calc from the [release page](https://github.com/nliulab/HRnV-Calc/releases) of this repository.